Medicare Enrolled

 What this data tells you about Dr. Rakita

-Dr. Dmitry Rakita is a radiation oncology in Melbourne, FL, with 18 years in practice.
+Dr. Dmitry Rakita is a radiation oncology specialist in Melbourne, FL, with 18 years of NPI registration.
 Based on federal Medicare data, Dr. Rakita performed 10,070 Medicare services across 2,421 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Rakita received a total of $849 from 7 pharmaceutical and/or device companies across 8 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.